karlstolley/te/syllabus/_projects/project-02.md

     deadline: *deadline
 ---

-Self-selected groups of two or three students will be assigned an open-source software project’s web-based technical manual and project website, both of which must be edited for content and basic formatting.
+Self-selected groups of three or four students will be assigned an open-source software project’s web-based technical manual and project website, both of which must be edited for content and basic formatting.
 Each group will also create a short in-house style guide for the software project’s manual and website.